yipchingwan/javaBasic-Objects/readme.md

 The 4 questions are:

 1. What is the knowledge point of the test?
-Where is the offical document to the knowledge point?
+Where is the offical document to the knowledge point?Exception, SuperClass, SubClass, Polymorhism, Object, Inheritance, methods overloading. https://www.tutorialspoint.com/java/java_inheritance.htm, https://www.javatpoint.com/method-overloading-in-java, https://www.tutorialspoint.com/java/java_exceptions.htm
 1. Why the test failed at first?
+With mismatched results
 1. Why you corrected the test that way?
+Correct the result with expectation
 1. Do you have further questions on this knowledge point?
+N/A

 ## Example